Phenelo/tricep/API.md

     - `port` - the port to listen to.
 Defaults to `9876`.
     - `host` - the host to listen to.
 Defaults to `localhost`.
     - `exclusive` - see the description [here](https://nodejs.org/api/net.html#net_server_listen_options_callback).
-- `create` - optional server creation options where values can be:
+- `create` - optional server creation settings where values can be:
     - `allowHalfOpen` - see the description [here](https://nodejs.org/api/net.html#net_net_createserver_options_connectionlistener).
     - `pauseOnConnect` - see the description [here](https://nodejs.org/api/net.html#net_net_createserver_options_connectionlistener).
 - `onConnect(client)` - listener that will get invoked everytime a client connects where: